scottmuc/scottmuc.github.com/source/_posts/2017-12-09-moving-back-to-berlin.markdown

 ## What's The Deal With Berlin?

 It's hard to explain why exactly I wanted to be back in Berlin.
-It's the first time I've ever moved back to a place.
+It's the first time I've ever moved back to a city.
 The best way I can describe how I felt is that Berlin has the most gravity.
 Every location has a bit of gravity: Vancouver, San Francisco, Bangalore; But Berlin had sufficient gravity to pull me out of Dublin.
-You know a place is right when people describe the things they hate about a city and you find those are the reasons why you like it.
+You know a place is right when people describe the things they dislike about a city and you find those are the reasons why you like it.

 In my head this is the last move I'm going to be doing voluntarily.
 I wish to settle down in Berlin and make it the first place I've lived in for longer than 2 years since I lived in Vancouver (which implies I haven't lived in the same city for longer than 18 months in the last 8 years).

 In my first week in Berlin I've found my new home.
 It's an interesting flat in Wilmersdorf.
 It's large, has lots of character, and is well connected to all of Berlin.
 I look forward to having you over :-)

-*This post took 3 pomodoros to complete*
+*This post took 4 pomodoros to complete*